 Current difficult economic conditions have negatively affected the SCHOOL DISTRICT's financial position.
 Increases in pension, healthcare, and charter costs have outpaced revenue growth.
 To address this issue, the SCHOOL DISTRICT management has lowered expenses by reducing staff, eliminating programs, and consolidating school buildings.
 The district also received an recurring annual \$14 million adjustment in state aid to improve financial stability.
 The expense reductions coupled with the state subsidy increase is projected to eliminate the district's long-term structural deficit and provide resources to improve educational outcomes and renovate facilities.
 As a result of this subsidy adjustment and pursuant to Section 695-A of the PA School Code, ECSD was placed under the supervision of a Financial Administrator appointed by the Governor.
 The statute directs the Financial Administrator to develop a Financial Improvement Plan to improve the financial performance and ensure fiscal solvency of the school district.
-This plan was submitted to the Secretary of Education on January 31, 2019 and must be approved or disapproved by March 17, 2019.
+This plan was submitted to the Secretary of Education on January 31, 2019, resubmitted on May 1, 2019 and was approved on May 14, 2019.
 More information on this plan can be found on the district's website at eriesd.org.